uelski/new-cos/README.md

 Next Steps:

-1. Hook up to the custom domain through DNS settings at 1and1.com.

-2. Build out content - add a band picture.
+1. Build out content - add a band picture.

-3. Connect with Firebase for admin side authentication.
+2. Connect with Firebase for admin side authentication.

-4. Create mailing list.
+3. Create mailing list.

 ### Thanks for checking it out!